Lake Oahe Walleye

 Regulations for Lake Oahe Walleye

-Walleye Fishing Trends for 2013
+2015 Walleye Fishing Trends

-Historically, the average size of walleye decrease as you move upstream.
-Due to natural production during recent years, fish less than 15 inches will be common throughout Lake Oahe in 2013.
-Lake-wide, approximately 75 percent of the current walleye population was produced in 2009 and growth has slowed due to so many fish of the same size in the system.
+Historically, the average size of walleye decreases as you move upstream.
+Due to high reproduction in recent years, fish around 15 inches will be common throughout Lake Oahe in 2015.
+Lake-wide, the majority of the walleye population was produced in 2009 and growth has slowed due to so many fish of the same size in the system.

 Walleye Fishing Techniques